theOGognf/finagg/README.md

 # finagg: Financial Aggregation for Python

-**finagg** is a Python package that provides implementations of popular financial APIs, tools for aggregating data from those APIs in SQL databases, and tools for transforming aggregated data into features useful for analysis and AI/ML.
+**finagg** is a Python package that provides implementations of popular and free financial APIs, tools for aggregating data from those APIs in SQL databases, and tools for transforming aggregated data into features useful for analysis and AI/ML.